How to Hire Great Engineers in the Age of LLMs

 Companies typically report savings of 50% to 70% on talent acquisition and salaries when hiring comparable Latin America tech talent versus hiring in major U.S. tech hubs.

-Is the language barrier a major issue when hiring in Latin America?
+Is the language barrier a major issue?

 Not for top talent.
 A large and growing percentage of tech professionals, especially those with mid to senior level experience, have strong English skills.
-Many are actively improving their proficiency to work with international teams.
+Many actively improve their proficiency to work with international teams.

 Which country has the most tech talent in Latin America?

-Brazil has the largest developer population in the region by a significant margin.
-Its massive annual output of engineering graduates and thriving startup scene make it a central hub for Latin America tech talent.
+Brazil has the largest developer population by a significant margin.
 Mexico and Argentina also have very large and skilled talent pools.
+For U.S. companies, Mexico offers the added advantage of USMCA trade protections.

 What is the most popular front end framework in Latin America?

 React.js is the most dominant and in demand front end framework.
-Approximately 41% of front end developers in the region are proficient in React, mirroring its popularity in the U.S. and globally.
+Approximately 41% of front end developers in the region are proficient in React, mirroring its popularity in the U.S.

 How can I hire developers from Latin America?

-You can post on international job boards, use professional networks, or work with a specialized nearshore hiring partner (see our guide to hiring offshore talent in Latin America for step by step tips).
-For companies looking for a fast, reliable, and hassle free experience, using a service that handles vetting, compliance, and payroll is ideal.
-A partner like Mismo can connect you with top tier, pre vetted engineers in weeks, not months.
+You can post on international job boards, use professional networks, or work with a specialized nearshore hiring partner.
+For the fastest and most reliable path, using a service that handles vetting, compliance, and payroll is ideal.
+A partner like Mismo can connect you with top tier engineers in weeks, not months.